 Pax Wines was the first estate to produce and release a varietal gamay noir from Sonoma Coast, and today the bottle remains a benchmark for neighboring producers in the region.
-After grafting an older block of chardonnay over to gamay in 2014, the wine was first produced two years later using whole-cluster and partial carbonically macerated fruit.
+An older block of chardonnay was grafted over to gamay in 2014, and the wine was first produced two years later using whole-cluster and partial carbonically macerated fruit.
 Expect flavors of raspberries, pomegranate, and a touch of baking spice to lead to a textured floral-tinged finish.

 Pierre Cotton Côte de Brouilly